Hope College Parking Citation Appeal Process

 Did not see the sign or line markings.
 It is the driver's responsibility to note and comply with all posted signage, notices, and line markings.
 When a space does not have a sign, line markings must be followed.
 Faculty and Staff Parking spaces are marked with white spaces.
 Student parking spaces are marked yellow.

 Lack of knowledge of the regulations.
 It is the driver’s responsibility to read and familiarize themselves with the Parking Regulations.
-The regulations may be found at http://www.hope.edu/admin/campsafe/docs/mv_regulations.html.
+The regulations may be found at the Campus Safety Office or online.
 Your opinion that the parking rules are unfair is not a legitimate basis for appeal.

 Someone else was using your vehicle.
 Loaning a vehicle to another driver does not excuse the owner from violations incurred by the vehicle.

 Vehicle malfunction.
 Drivers who experience a vehicle malfunction or otherwise disabled vehicle and cannot move their vehicle (for example: out of a lot that prohibits overnight parking) must report their vehicle as disabled to Campus Safety immediately at 616-395-7770, 24 hours a day, 7 days a week.